-School Name To: (referee's name and organisation) Request for a reference in respect of: (name of applicant) In regard to application for: (title of post applied for) Please confirm the following details The applicant's period of employment with you: From To Continuous service date (Previous Local Authority/employer details where applicable): The applicant's current or most recent job title with you The main duties and responsibilities of that post: The applicant's reason for leaving your employment: How long have you known the applicant?
+To: (referee's name and organisation) Request for a reference in respect of: (name of applicant) In regard to application for: (title of post applied for) Please confirm the following details The applicant's period of employment with you: From To Continuous service date (Previous Local Authority/employer details where applicable): The applicant's current or most recent job title with you The main duties and responsibilities of that post: The applicant's reason for leaving your employment: How long have you known the applicant?
 In what capacity do you know him/her?
 Did the applicant perform his/her duties satisfactorily?
 Yes [] No [] If No please provide details of any areas needing improvement and any remedial action taken: Please see the job description and person specification attached and comment on the applicant's suitability for this appointment.
 It would also be helpful if you could describe any strengths and weaknesses you consider the applicant has demonstrated in relation to the requirements of this job and give examples (please continue on a separate sheet if necessary).

-Please tick the statement that best d escribes the applicant.
-Relationship with Colleagues Respected by all Respected within own circle Does not engage with colleagues Professional Development Very pro-active, giving high priority Undertakes some professional development when required Passive, low priority Drive and Enthusiasm Works hard and with great interest Works well Needs regular support and encouragement Organisation First-class organiser, attends to fine detail Sound organiser, has a good idea of aims and objectives Can be disorganised and needs support Teamwork Works well with others, taking a lead when necessary Works well in a team Prefers to work independently Accepting responsibility Always eager to accept responsibility related to own work Accepts responsibility for own work Has a tendency to blame others, rather than accepting responsibility Punctuality Always on time Usually on time Has needed prompting on occasions Please comment on the effect ivenes ss of the applicant's interactions with: a) Other adults b) Children and young people е Are you completely satisfied t hat the e applicant is suitable to work w vith chi ldren?
+Please tick the statement that best describes the applicant.
+Relationship with Colleagues Respected by all Respected within own circle Does not engage with colleagues Professional Development Very pro-active, giving high priority Undertakes some professional development when required Passive, low priority Drive and Enthusiasm Works hard and with great interest Works well Needs regular support and encouragement Organisation First-class organiser, attends to fine detail Sound organiser, has a good idea of aims and objectives Can be disorganised and needs support Teamwork Works well with others, taking a lead when necessary Works well in a team Prefers to work independently Accepting responsibility Always eager to accept responsibility related to own work Accepts responsibility for own work Has a tendency to blame others, rather than accepting responsibility Punctuality Always on time Usually on time Has needed prompting on occasions Please comment on the effectiveness of the applicant's interactions with: a) Other adults b) Children and young people Are you completely satisfied that the applicant is suitable to work with children?
 Yes [] No []

 If no, please provide specific details of your concerns and the reasons for your doubts:

 To the best of your knowledge has the applicant ever had an allegation made against them, which was

 founded, in regard to his/her behaviour towards children?

 Yes [] No []

-If You please give full details of the nature and date(s) of the allegation(s), by whom they were investigated

 If Yes please give full details of the nature and date(s) of the allegation(s), by whom they were investigated,

 what conclusion was reached as a result of the investigation, whether any action was taken and if so what that

 was?

+was.

 Has the applicant been the subject of a disciplinary action in respect of which penalties or sanctions remain in

 force?

-Torce:

 Yes [] No []

 If Yes please give full details of the nature and date(s) of the misconduct and of the penalty or sanctions still in

 force.

-Torce.

-Martin and the second state of the second stat

 Would you re-employ this person?

 Yes () No ()

 If No, please confirm reasons

 Please note we have an open reference policy, and the reference may be shared with the candidate if requested.

 Printed name:

 Signature:

-Position:

-Organisation:
+Position: Organisation: